Island hopping on the Aeolian Islands

 Bubbling mud bath

-After the walk you can reward yourself with a relaxing soak at the Fanghi di Vulcano mudpools.
-A natural spa with great views, right next to the harbour.
+After the Vulcano crater hike you can reward yourself with a relaxing soak at the Fanghi di Vulcano mudpools.
+This is a natural spa with great views, right next to the harbour.
 The minerals and silica will make your skin feel nice & velvety soft.
 Wash away the sticky mud at the hot water beach on the other side, where mineral springs bubble to the surface in varying temperatures.

 Be warned though: a faint but distinct smell of sulphur will follow you as a silent witness for days… And it’s better not take a shiny new swimming suit. 😉